Gibbeting: Variants

 In some cases, the bodies would be left until their clothes rotted or even until the bodies were almost completely decomposed, after which the bones would be scattered.

 In cases of drawing and quartering, the body of the criminal was cut into four or five portions, with the several parts often gibbeted in different places.

 So that the public display might be prolonged, bodies were sometimes coated in tar or bound in chains.
 Sometimes, body-shaped iron cages were used to contain the decomposing corpses.
 For example, in March 1743 in the town of Rye, East Sussex, Allen Grebell was murdered by John Breads.
 Breads was imprisoned in the Ypres Tower and then hanged, after which his body was left to rot for more than 20 years in an iron cage on Gibbet Marsh.
 The cage, with Breads's skull clamped within the headframe, is still kept in the town hall.

 Another example of the cage variation is the gibbet iron, on display at the Atwater Kent Museum in Philadelphia, Pennsylvania.
 The cage, created in 1781, was intended to be used to display the body of convicted pirate Thomas Wilkinson, so that sailors on passing ships might be warned of the consequences of piracy; Wilkinson's planned execution never took place, so the gibbet was never used.

 An example of an iron cage used to string up bodies on a gibbet can still be seen in the Westgate Museum at Winchester.

 Historical examples

 Antiquity

-The Old Testament (Torah) law forbids gibbeting beyond sundown of the day that the body is hanged on the tree.
+The Old Testament and Torah law forbid gibbeting beyond sunrise of the next day that the body is hanged on the tree.
 Public crucifixion with prolonged display of the body after death can be seen as a form of gibbeting.
 Gibbeting was one of the methods said by Tacitus and Cassius Dio to have been used by Boudica's army in the massacre of Roman settlers in the destruction of Camulodunum (Colchester), Londinium (London) and Verulamium (St. Albans) in AD 60–61.